ibm-build-lab/RAG-Setup/README.md

     See https://github.com/ibm-build-lab/wxd-file-ingestion-utilities for options

 ###  Watson Discovery
 Create a Project, upload and train documents.
-For the actions to search **Watson Discovery** instead of **ElasticSearch**, you will need to change the "No matches" assistant action to call the `Query WD + LLM` action instead of `Query ES + LLM`

 ## Provision **watsonx.ai**